-- Most courses we offer are structured so that you take 90 credits worth of modules (we have 10 and 15 credit modules), complete post module assignments for each module, and execute a major research project.* (see bottom of the page for courses with exceptions to this structure)
+- Most courses we offer are structured so that you take 90 credits worth of modules (we have 10 and 15 credit modules), complete post module assignments for each module, and execute a major research project.* (see 'Important Information' below for courses with exceptions to this structure)

 - There are additional study skills sessions to assist you with your assignments and project work.
-These lectures are not assessed, but are compulsory for you to attend.
-Please note that some of these additional sessions may run at weekends.
+These lectures and workshops are not assessed, but are compulsory for you to attend.
+Please note that these additional sessions may run at weekends.